-Jorge Espinoza is an Assistant Professor of Violoncello at New Mexico State University and cellist of La Catrina String Quartet.
+Jorge Espinoza is an Associate Professor of Violoncello at New Mexico State University and cellist of La Catrina String Quartet.
 Jorge was awarded the Gregor Piatigorsky Full Scholarship to study and teach at the Peabody Conservatory of Music the undergraduate and graduate cello studio as an assistant teacher of Stephen Kates.
 He holds a Graduate Performance Diploma in Violoncello and a Graduate Performance Diploma in Chamber Music from Peabody Conservatory of Music, studying with Stephen Kates, David Hardy, and Andrés Díaz.

 He graduated with honors from Universidad Católica de Chile and received his Master's Degree in Music Performance on full scholarship from Carnegie Mellon University in Pittsburgh, studying with David Premo and Anne Martindale Williams.
 Previous teachers include Jorge Román, Laszlo Varga, Dennis Parker, Marcio Carneiro.